mparker2/mparker_phd_thesis/introduction/text.md

 Whilst the majority of G4 studies have been performed in mammalian systems, particularly *H. sapiens*, there is a growing body of evidence for functions of G4s in plant species including *Arabidopsis thaliana*, *Zea mays*, and *Oryza sativa* [@Mullen2010; @Andorf2014; @Wang2015; @Garg2016].
 Monocotyledonous flowering plants such as *O. sativa* and *Z. mays* generally have higher GC content than dicotyledonous flowering plants and non-flowering plants [@Smarda2014].
 Monocots also have higher PG4 content, presumably as a result of this [@Garg2016].
 Three tetrad PG4 densities of plants tend to be lower than those of the well studied *H. sapiens* and *M. musculus*, however. *Arabidopsis thaliana*, the model plant, has a small genome and low PG4 density, with only 1200 three tetrad PG4s [@Mullen2010].
 This represented a greater than two fold depletion of PG4s over what was expected in a windowed markov chain modelled genome [@Mullen2010].
 Mullen et al. noted that Arabidopsis contains 43000 two tetrad PG4s, however, which they suggested might be stable at the temperature ranges that Arabidopsis lives at [@Mullen2010; @Mullen2012].
 Garg et al. identified 1331 genes which have conserved two tetrad or greater PG4s in all dicot species tested, suggesting functional conservation of these motifs [@Garg2016].

 Arabidopsis telomeres are made up of the heptameric sequence TTTAGGG [@Richard1988].
 This is slightly different sequence repeat from that found in most vertebrates, including *H. sapiens* [@Kim2018].
 A number of plants species have also been reported to contain the same TTAGGG repeat as vertebrates, however [@Kim2018].
 Both Arabidopsis and *O. sativa* have been shown to be sensitive to the telomerase inhibitor telomestatin [@Zhang2006].
-Telomestatin is a G4 binding agent which has been shown to interact with the human telomeric repeat, and inhibit telomerase
+Telomestatin is a G4 binding agent which has been shown to interact with the human telomeric repeat, and inhibit telomerase causing telomere shortening *in vivo* [@Kim2002].
+Zhang et al. showed that sensitivity of cultured Arabidop

 ### Translational Regulation